rizsotto/Bear/source/intercept/man/intercept.1.md

 tool, but succeed otherwise).
 The output is empty, and it failed to intercept the children process execution by the build command.

+The most common cause for empty outputs is that the build command did not execute any commands.
+The reason for that could be, because incremental builds not running the compilers if everything is up-to-date.
+Remember, `intercept` does not understand the build file (eg.: makefile), but intercepts the executed commands.

 There could be many reasons for any of these failures.
 It's better to consult with the project wiki page for known problems, before open a bug report.

-The most common cause for empty outputs is that the build command did not execute any commands.
-The reason for that could be, because incremental builds not running the compilers if everything is up to date.
-Remember, `intercept` is not understanding the build file (eg.: makefile), but intercepts the executed commands.

 # SEE ALSO